Alfresco/alfresco-ng2-components/docs/core/language-menu.component.md

 ---
 Added: v2.0.0
 Status: Active
+Last reviewed: 2018-11-09
 ---

 # Language Menu component

-Displays all the languages that are present in the "app.config.json" or the default one (EN).
+Displays all the languages that are present in "app.config.json" and the default (EN).

 ![Language Menu screenshot](../docassets/images/languages-menu.png)

 ## Basic usage

-How to attach an ADF Language Menu as main menu
+How to attach an ADF Language Menu as a main menu

 ```html
 <button mat-icon-button [matMenuTriggerFor]="langMenu">